by admin | Aug 15, 2019

 Amaraa has been working for the Christina Noble Children’s Foundation for 4 years.
 As a native Mongolian, who herself grew up in poverty in rural Mongolia, Amaraa deeply understands the challenges that face the children we support and the issues affecting her country.
 Amaraa is a highly capable, ambitious young woman who continuously strives for self-improvement and growth.
 She has a true humanitarian spirit and a heart filled with genuine love, understanding and compassion for all people.
 Through ongoing training and daily interactions with children and adults who have experienced severe trauma, Amaraa has developed an extensive knowledge about human psychology and how to truly support people who are In need.
 When Amaraa walks into our Blue Skies Ger Village children’s home, the smiles, love and happiness that surround her are testament to the beautiful person she is and the impact she has made on their lives.

-Olivia joined CNCF full-time after a two-month volunteer period working with the children at CNCF’s flagship project, the Sunshine Social and Medical Centre, Ho Chi Minh City, Vietnam.
-With over ten years of Marketing and Communications experience in London (UK) prior, Olivia relocated to Vietnam in 2018 to build and lead CNCF’s communications team out of the Foundation’s operations in Vietnam during the organisations transition from Family/Founder Organisation into sustainable and independent INGO.
+Olivia joined CNCF full-time after two months volunteering with the children at CNCF’s flagship project, the Sunshine Social and Medical Centre, Ho Chi Minh City, Vietnam.
+With over ten years of Marketing and Communications experience in London (UK) prior, Olivia relocated to Vietnam in 2018 to build and lead CNCF’s communications team out of the Foundation’s operations.
 Olivia is a passionate humanitarian who enjoys nothing more than being around the children and communicating the Foundation’s life-transforming work.
 Olivia now lives in the UK and continues to work for the Foundation from London.